 Accessing library textbooks: What you need to know

-Deakin Library is committed to providing academics and students with easy access to essential textbooks.
-We have a range of e-books and physical texts available to borrow at the library.
-However, there are some things to keep in mind.
-This blog post is a comprehensive guide to getting your essential readings through the library.
+Deakin Library is committed to providing academics and students with easy access to course resources.
+This blog post is a comprehensive guide to finding and accessing your course resources through the Library.

-Where can I find my prescribed texts and recommended readings?
+Where can I find my textbooks and reading lists?

-There are a few ways to find your reading lists via the library.
+There are a few ways to find your textbooks and reading lists via the Library.

 Access your unit reading list

-Your full reading list is available in Talis and will usually include a wide range of resources such as articles, videos, web pages and readings.
-You can find your full reading list by following the ‘Access unit readings’ link on the library homepage.
+- further resources to build your knowledge.
+You can find your reading list by following the ‘Access unit readings’ link on the Library homepage.
 View instructions on accessing your reading list.

-If you cannot find a reading list, check your CloudDeakin site or ask your unit chair.
+If there is no content on your reading list, check your CloudDeakin site or ask your Unit Chair.

 Can I access readings in alternative formats?